guinetn/browserLocalHomepage/assets/books/api/architecture/architecture_microservices.md

 - Services are developed and deployed independently — it enables a team to develop and deploy a service without having to coordinate with other services and teams
 - Each service has its own database — in order to be decoupled from other services.
 - Business transactions implemented as a sequence of local transactions (service-to-service) through event channels or message brokers.

+However a microservice based architecture has a performance cost: it needs to send a set of calls from one part to another to get the required response, which adds and overhead to the response time.
+Unlike a Monolithic architecture wich have all parts of the code tightly coupled meaning the response to a call is very quick.

 ![](assets/books/api/architecture/microservices/microservices03.png)